-I prefer to travel to Nantucket in the off season is my preference because you’re not dealing with a ton of crowds, so we didn’t book ferry tickets ahead of time.
+I prefer to travel to Nantucket in the off season because you’re not dealing with a ton of crowds.
+We didn’t book ferry tickets ahead of time.
 We kind of played it by ear to see what time we would arrive at the dock because we knew we had to drop Sprout off with my mom, and we had to stop to get lunch for the little one along the way.
 I would NOT recommend just showing up during high season (Memorial Day to Labor Day), because boats can get packed.

 Once we arrived at the dock, we unloaded our bags from the car, and loaded what we didn’t immediately need onto the luggage carts.
 T went to park the car while I brought Eleanor into the service area to buy the tickets.
 One of the benefits of traveling with a baby in a stroller is that you get priority boarding onto the boat, so we were able to get a seat with a table right in the front of the boat.
 A quick hour later, we were stepping foot onto ACK!

 Related Post: Where to go for a weekend on Cape Cod

 Because I have been to Nantucket a few times in the past, I knew (vaguely) where 76 Main was located and what the streets were like.
 We decided to bring carry-on sized one rolling suitcase, my duffel, Eleanor’s tote, and her diaper bag.
 We walked to 76 Main from the dock, which is a super quick walk.
 You can take a cab if you need to, but if you pack light-ish, you’d be fine to walk!
 (Also, wear flat shoes… pretty much no one on the island is ever in heels anyway, and many of the streets downtown are cobblestone streets.)
 I’ve heard of bloggers showing up with 50-lb suitcases and 4″ heeled boots and they stick out like a sore thumb!

 Related Post: Packing list: 1 week on Cape Cod